Try to eat at least a handful of pumpkin seeds a day. You can eat them between meals, at breakfast, or at night.

 Above all, pumpkin seeds are an excellent dietary source of high-quality plant-based protein.
 They’re almost 30% protein.
 Actually, pumpkin seeds are the second-richest seeds in protein.
 In addition, pumpkin seeds are a complete protein.
 They contain high amounts of all 9 essential amino acids.

-How many pumpkin seeds should I eat daily?
+How many pumpkin seeds should I eat per day?

 Although pumpkin seeds have a great nutritional value, we can’t consume too many because they’re high in calories.
 A handful of pumpkin seeds has 163 calories.
 Most of the calories come from healthy fats and protein!